 2. Ditch the Ready Meals and Processed Food

 Although there is a time and place for ready prepared food, the closer food is to its natural state when you eat it, the better.
-Even “Gluten Free” and “Vegan” ready meals may not be as healthy as we think.
+Even “gluten-free” and “vegan” ready meals may not be as healthy as we think.
 Cook from scratch where possible, using fresh, unprocessed ingredients.
-It’s easier than you think.
-Try my Easy Vegetarian Orzotto with Mediterranean Vegetables or Easy Vegetable and Cashew Stir Fry.
-Either can be served as a stand-alone meal, or as an accompaniment to a small serving of chicken or fish.
+My Easy Vegetable Tagine is vegan and there’s a gluten-free option too.

 3. Eat Fibre Rich Foods for Prebiotics